 Another angle of the story comes from those not at the scene or hearing about what was happening live, but those receiving heartbreaking calls from family members who were at the scene.
 Thomas Cowan was here in Illinois when he received a shattering call from his daughter in New York.

-“I was at work up in Highland Park on a job site, and my daughter called me crying, and she worked at the Metropolitan Opera, and Short was crying, and said, Daddy, I have to leave work.
+“I was at work up in Highland Park on a job site, and my daughter called me crying, and she worked at the Metropolitan Opera and short was crying, and said, Daddy, I have to leave work.
 The buildings just blew up.
-See, the towers just blew up, and we’re being asked to evacuate.
+See the towers just blew up and we’re being asked to evacuate.
 And then she hung up.
-I instantly turned on the TV at the home where I was at the job site, saw what was going on, and I told everybody to go home in their cars and leave and take care of their families.
-And so an hour and a half later, I got back here in Naperville, and then we were successful at getting on the phone with my daughter off and on as she was walking down the streets of New York.
+I instantly turned on the TV at the home where I was at the job site, saw what was going on, and I told everybody to go home in their cars and leave and go take care of their families.
+And so hour and a half later, I got back here in Naperville, and then we were successful at getting on the phone with my daughter off and on as she was walking down the streets of New York.
 And she basically said it was the most eerie thing she’s ever experienced.
-It was dead silent, and there were thousands of people, and all you could hear were footsteps.”
+It was dead silent, and there were thousants of people, and all you could hear was footsteps.”
+Cowan said.

 The lesson to be learned from all of these heartbreaking stories is that it is important to remember and commemorate those lost in the 9/11 attacks.
-Everyone from that time was affected in some way or another, and it is vital that people come together to reflect on the past and find better ways to move forward with the future.
+Everyone from that time was effected in some way or another and it is vital that people come together to reflect on the past and find better ways to move forward with the future.